LAStools/LAStools/bin/lasvoxel_README.txt

   This tool computes a voxelization of points.
 You can specify the xy and the z size of the voxel cells separately with '-step_xy 2' and '-step_z 0.3' which would create cells of size 2 by 2 by 0.3 units or use uniform sized cells of '-step 0.5'.
+For voxels that are infinite in z direction use option '-step_z_infinite'.

-  This is just a prototype for the moment.
+  By adding '-compute_mean_xyz' to the command line lasvoxel uses the average x, y, z coordinate of all points falling into a voxel instead of the center of the voxel.

   Please license from martin@rapidlasso.com before using lasvoxel commercially.
 Please note that the unlicensed version will set